How to use the Grid Method with Paper by FiftyThree to create accurate line drawings and improve your work.

 Need to lightly sketch out a face… pull out the pencil.
 Need to smoothen out some edges… pull out the pencil.
 Need to add shadows and highlights… pull out the pencil.
 It has so many uses, that by default I spend most of my time with it.
 My absolute favorite is to use a white on top of a black (or dark background) and sketch in highlights, especially in long hair.
 It’s sick how easy achieving realistic looking hair is when using the pencil.

-Read in detail how I draw hair with Paper by 53.
+Read in detail how I draw hair as part of my Mastering Paper by FiftyThree series of tutorials.

 I hope some of this has been helpful.
-To better describe and show my process, I’ve recorded numerous speed paintings done with an iPad 3, Paper by 53, the Mac OS X application Reflector, and edited with Adobe AfterEffects.
-A time lapse video that demonstrates some of my techniques is embedded below (ProTip: watch it fullscreen).
-Feel free to comment, like, or subscribe if you like what you see.
-If I missed anything or you want some additional pointers, reach out via Twitter or email.
+To better describe and show my process, I’ve recorded numerous speed paintings done with an iPad 3, Paper by FiftyThree, the Mac OS X application Reflector, and edited with Adobe AfterEffects.